igogo-x86/HexRaysPyTools/readme.md

 # Installation

-Just copy `HexRaysPyTools.py` file and `HexRaysPyTools` directory to Ida plugins directory.
+- Copy `HexRaysPyTools.py` file and `HexRaysPyTools` directory to Ida plugins directory.

+- Install the plugin requirements found in the `requirements.txt` file.
+Be sure to install these for the Python environment used by your IDA installation.

+  - `pip install -r requirements.txt`

+- Copy the example configuration file `HexRaysPyTools.cfg` to your IDA install `cfg` directory `%IDA_DIR%\cfg\HexRaysPyTools.cfg`.
+Be sure to update the `templated_types_file` path in the configuration file so it points to the correct IDA install directory.

-# Configuration
+## Configuration

 Can be found at `IDADIR\cfg\HexRaysPyTools.cfg`